Dollar a Second: Broadcast history

 After the series left DuMont, it bounced back and forth between NBC and ABC—July 4 to August 22, 1954 (NBC); October 1, 1954 to June 24, 1955 (ABC); July 5 to August 30, 1955 (NBC); June 2, 1955 to August 31, 1956 (ABC).

 In 1954 it replaced My Favorite Husband.

 After this, Dollar a Second remained dormant until NBC picked it up one last time from June 22 to September 28, 1957.
-It is notable that while NBC only saw fit for it to be run during the Summer, ABC (being relatively new as a network) aired it during the regular season.
+It is notable that while NBC only used it to be run during the Summer, ABC (being relatively new as a network) aired it during the regular season.

 1981 pilot

 A revival pilot was taped on February 7, 1981, by Chuck Barris Productions and hosted by Bob Eubanks.
 Despite negative opinions by some fans who saw it, this version actually had very few changes aside from starting the players off with $100, and a $500 bonus once the player reached $500.

 Chuck Barris had acquired the rights to both this show and another Jan Murray series, Treasure Hunt.
 “Second” was produced by veteran producer Willie Stein and Barris producer David M. Greenfield, who had worked with Eubanks on The Newlywed Game.
 Had Dollar a Second been sold, it would have most likely been partnered with the revamped Hunt in five-a-week syndication.